Hannalysis/Coding-Chronicles/README.md

 Personal hackathon today; focused on creating an educational piece of content based around TypeScript, to present it in any format.

 So after a couple of hours researching into advanced features of TypeScript, I landed with TypeScript decorators - partly due to the fact that the concept isnt entirely unfamiliar to me due to my breif encounters with it in Python.
 I decided I wanted to make short thumbnail recording clips, and wrote two examples of pure TypeScript.
-I was surprised how much time I spent just setting this up, there was a lot of steps - so much that it made it to the solution in a small Setup accordian component.
+I was surprised how much time I spent just setting this up, there were a lot of steps.

-Yes, also I decided to host this as a tutorial on a web-page, so practicing with the Next.js tech stack - especially as it's vercels go to.
+ As for the solution type, I wanted to host this as a tutorial on a web-page, so practicing with the Next.js tech stack - especially as it's vercels go to.

 ------------